Richard Gregg (social philosopher): Ecology and farming

 In the 1940s Gregg became involved in ecology and organic farming.
 He then worked eight years at the innovative farms in New England owned by Helen Nearing and Scott Nearing.
 In 1954 his first wife died, following a long illness.
 He remarried.
 In India from 1956 to 1958, he taught ecology and economics at Gandhigram Rural University in Tamil Nadu (near Madurai), a school associated with G. Ramachandran whom Gregg had met in 1925 at Gandhi's Sabarmati Ashram.

 Martin Luther King Jr.

-Also in 1956 Gregg began correspondence with Dr. King, which was during the Montgomery bus boycott.
+Also in 1956 Gregg began correspondence with Dr. King, during the Montgomery bus boycott.
 About the book The Power of Non-Violence King wrote to Gregg, "I don't know when I have read anything... that has given the idea of non-violence a more realistic and depthful interpretation."
 Gregg was "thrilled by the revival of Gandhi's method in Montgomery."
 For King's 1958 book Stride Toward Freedom Gregg provided some Gandhi background.
 He also aided King with scheduling and contacts when he and his wife visited in India in 1959.
 Gregg also took part in "nonviolent training sessions" for Black civil rights workers.
 King after the bus boycott listed his top five books: Gandhi's autobiography, Fischer's biography of Gandhi, Thoreau on "civil disobedience", Rauschenbusch on the social gospel, and Gregg.